ADGEfficiency/teaching-monolith/forests/forests.md

 ## Example - teacher journey home length

 Your teacher estimates their travel time home by looking at the weather.
 A student has access the data they don't (from Google Maps).
-The student predicts the teacher will be 5 minutes slower.
+The student predicts the teacher will be 5 minutes slower

 The combination of these two prediction is the prediction of a gradient boosted ensemble of two people as base learners (equivalent to trees) using data from the weather and Google Maps (the features).

 ## Gradient boosted trees